Why Everyone Is Googling for “Mosque which Serve Biryani for Iftar” in Bangladesh (A Satirical Look at a Ramadan Trend)

 Before sunset, information spreads faster than breaking news.

-In neighborhoods of Dhaka, people sometimes joke that there are three types of mosques during Ramadan:
+In neighborhoods of Dhaka, people sometimes joke that there are two types of mosques during Ramadan:

 - The prayer-focused mosque